-Make a Basic Twist to Start Sword Handle
+Start the Sword Handle

 Continue the Handle With a Fold Twist

-You will be bending the second segment of the balloon at about the 3-inch mark to make a fold twist.
+Bend the second segment of the balloon at about the 3-inch mark to make a fold twist.
 Create a fold twist.
 After folding the balloon 3 inches from the first twist, twist the folded segment with the first twist.

 Look at the First Half of the Handguard

 You have just twisted one-half of the handguard for the sword.
 You should have a short section of the handle, one-half of the handguard, and the long shaft.